robertwaredev/scripts/docs/Fogstone.md

 - Fix camera system.
 - Make everything work in first and third person.
 - Make the dash not suck when dashing on slopes
-- Update Charge System debug messaging to match the style of the Resource System.
+- Update Charge System debug messaging to match the style of the Consumption Pool System.
 - Create generic map of debug message toggles.
-- Create resource modifier volumes like the pain causing volume, but for any resource pool.
+- Create Consumption Pool modifier volumes like the pain causing volume, but for any Consumption Pool.
 - Continuous jumping w/ bunny hopping (velocity acceleration)
 - Crouch slide
 - Wall running